saswat-km/g4Discovery.PanSN/README.md

 ## Notes

   - The input FASTA file should contain only one sequence (e.g. sequence from one chromosome), with a single identifier that starts with the `>` symbol (e.g. `>chr1 human CHM13`).
-  - The docker daemon must be active in the background for the python script to run successfully.

 ## References
 1. Hon, J., Martínek, T., Zendulka, J., & Lexa, M. (2017). [pqsfinder: an exhaustive and imperfection-tolerant search tool for potential quadruplex-forming sequences in R](https://doi.org/10.1093/bioinformatics/btx413). _Bioinformatics_, _33_(21), 3373-3379. `doi: 10.1093/bioinformatics/btx413`